 Fall Swim Jig Fishing

 The fall transition can have bass moving back into the shallows.
-Bass chasing shad is a common occurrence in this time of year.
-Still, if you can’t find schools of shad, it can be hard to locate bass that may be scattered.
+Bass chasing shad is a common occurrence this time of year.
+If you can’t find schools of shad, it can be hard to locate bass that may be scattered.

 Here, the versatility of the swim jig shines again.
 Swim it through the remaining vegetation or along rocky outcroppings.
 This can help you locate bass with the jig acting as a searchbait.